Jonarzz/DotaResponsesRedditBot/README.md

 ---
 # TODO:
-* add dictionaries for all heroes (if needed)
+* add dictionaries for all heroes
-* change "contact information" and the link formatting